 If you need help finding a solution, The Gund Company has material specialists and application engineers available by email, phone, or web to find the right material solution for your application.
 We offer a broad selection at competitive pricing, and we can produce your part with one of our many manufacturing and fabrication capabilities at any of our 12 locations worldwide.

-For additional information on thermoplastic materials, check out our thermoplastic landing page (https://thegundcompany.com/materials/thermoplastic-materials) or contact us below.
+For additional information on thermoplastic materials, check out our Thermoplastic Material landing page at:

+https://thegundcompany.com/materials-2/thermoplastic-materials/ or contact us below.